AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 Using the above formula it is also possible to estimate the fuel consumption of routes by using a different fuel consumption factor (here 7.3 liters / 100 km).

+## Licence

+Helsinki Region Travel CO2 Matrix 2015 by Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
+More information about license: http://creativecommons.org/licenses/by/4.0/

+If the datasets are being used extensively in scientific research, we welcome the opportunity for co-authorship of papers.
+Please contact project leader to discuss about the matter.

 ## Codes

 1. [Parse CO2 emissions based on Helsinki Region Travel Time Matrix 2015 'raw' data](codes/README.md)